How to Access Property Records in Nevada

 Property ownership comes with some joys and also some responsibilities.
 You must pay your mortgage and taxes on time if you want to keep your home.
 When you purchase property in Nevada, your name and address will appear in public property records as the owner.

 If you need to find the owner of a specific property, don't worry; it's very easy.
 All you need to do is contact the county recorder where the property is located and ask for the most recent deed.
-There, you will find the current owner's name and address.
+There, you will find the current homeowner's name and address.

-Ownership History and Transfers
+Ownership History Records

 Tracing back ownership history can be interesting.
 Remember that homes do not always change hands through real estate deals.
 Sometimes, the property is willed or gifted to others.
 Regardless of how it transfers, the new deed must be recorded with the county recorder's office to be legal.